On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling

-A wide range of communication applications can be modeled by \eqref{Eqn:linear_system}.
-A classic one is a multiple-input multiple-output (MIMO) system where $\bf{A}$ is a channel coefficient matrix \cite{Biglieri2007,David2005} and $P_X(x_i)$ is determined by the signaling (i.e., modulation) method.
-Continuous Gaussian signaling, with which $\{x_i\}$ are IID Gaussian, is often assumed in information theoretical studies but, due to implementation concerns, all practically used signaling methods are discrete such as the quadrature phase-shift keying (QPSK) uniformly distributed on $\big\{ \! \pm\! \tfrac{1}{\sqrt{2}}\pm \!\tfrac{1}{\sqrt{2}}\!\cdot\! {\rm i}\big\}$.
+A wide range of communication applications can be represented by \eqref{Eqn:linear_system}, including a well-known example known as the multiple-input multiple-output (MIMO) system, where $\bf{A}$ represents the channel coefficient matrix \cite{Biglieri2007,David2005} and $P_X(x_i)$ is determined by the signaling (i.e., modulation) method.
+While continuous Gaussian signaling, where the variables ${x_i}$ are independently and identically distributed (IID) as Gaussian, is commonly assumed in information theoretical studies, practical implementations require discrete signaling.
+One such example is quadrature phase-shift keying (QPSK) uniformly distributed on $\big\{ \! \pm\! \tfrac{1}{\sqrt{2}}\pm \!\tfrac{1}{\sqrt{2}}\!\cdot\! {\rm i}\big\}$.

-A more recent application of \eqref{Eqn:linear_system} is the so-called massive-access scheme where $\bf{A}$ consists of pilot signals and $P_X(x_i)$ is jointly determined by channel coefficients and user activity \cite{Yuwei2018, Yuwei20182}.
-In this case, a common assumption of $P_X(x_i)$ is Bernoulli-Gaussian that is continuous.
-Massive-access has attracted wide research interests for machine-type communications in the $5^{\rm th}$ and $6^{\rm th}$ generation (5G and 6G) cellular systems.
+A more recent application of \eqref{Eqn:linear_system} for un-coded $\bf{x}$ is the massive-access scheme, where $\bf{A}$ consists of pilot signals, and $P_X(x_i)$ is jointly determined by channel coefficients and user activity \cite{Yuwei2018, Yuwei20182}.
+In this case, a common assumption of $P_X(x_i)$ is Bernoulli-Gaussian.
+Massive access has attracted wide research interests for machine-type communications in the $5^{\rm th}$ and $6^{\rm th}$ generation (5G and 6G) cellular systems.